Skip to content

 There are a range of definitions for the word ‘Bereavement’ but, in essence, it refers to the experience of losing someone (or something), and describes the period of time after a loss, especially after the death of a loved one, when people grieve and mourn.

-Mourning looks very different across a range of cultures, and it is important to try to understand this when working with children and young people who are going through this process (you can find more information regarding cultural differences within our resource community).
+Mourning looks very different across a range of cultures, and it is important to try to understand this when working with children and young people who are going through this process.

 Articles: